Tshidycodes/data-analyst-job-market-2023/README.md

 # Introduction

-Dive into the data job market!
-Focusing on data analysis roles, this project explores the top-paying jobs, in-demand skills, and where high demand meets high salary in data analysis.

-SQL queries? check them out here: [projecr_sql folder](/project_sql/)

-# Background

-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+This project uses a 2023 jobs database to explore trends in the data analyst job market.
+By analyzing salaries, required skills, and the demand for niche expertise, the project aims to provide actionable insights into what drives employability and compensation for data analysts in today’s competitive job market.

-Data was extracted from the YouTube [SQL Course](https://lukebarousse.com/sql).
-It's packed with insights on job titles, salaries, locations, and essential skills.
+Data was extracted from [SQL Course](https://lukebarousse.com/sql) and comprised of insights on job titles, salaries, locations, and essential skills.

+---

-### I wanted to answer the following questions using SQL queries:
+# Questions I wanted to answer through my SQL queries were:

 1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?